laurelnaiad/mldock/README.md

 mldock:

 * downloads MarkLogic .rpm files from MarkLogic using the developer credentials you bring;
-* builds Docker images that run MarkLogic Server.
+* builds Docker images that run MarkLogic Server;
+* helps run image as containers.

 It does very little beyond that, but to allow for substitution of fancier baselines _underneath_ the MarkLogic image.